 Fortunately, parvo is almost entirely preventable.
 Having your puppy or adult dog vaccinated against parvovirus is the most effective way to avoid this devastating illness.
 Call your veterinarian right away if you’re unsure whether your dog is protected.

 Besides having your pet vaccinated, there are additional ways to prevent the spread of parvo:

 - Keep puppies 5 months old or younger away from areas where other dogs congregate (dog parks, boarding kennels, doggie daycares, grooming salons, etc.)

 - Do not let your puppy or adult dog investigate fecal matter; clean up your pet’s waste to limit the potential spread of the disease.

 - Wash your hands and change your clothing immediately after handling a dog who’s sick or one who may have been exposed to parvo.

-- Quarantine sick dogs or those who have been exposed inside your home.
+- Quarantine dogs with signs of parvo or those who have been exposed inside your home.
 Don’t take them out in public or allow them to come into contact with other dogs.

 Parvo is scary, but with routine screenings, vaccinations, and regular exams, you can rest assured knowing your pet will remain as safe as possible.
 Please let us know if you have any questions or concerns.
 We’re always here to help!